groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 Click [here](/3-send/5-resend.md?[LINK-QARGS-DOC]#gv-3send-6templates) for more information on creating and using templates.

 <span id="v20-upgrade-FAQ-basics-sendemail-ewsattrsinbox"></span>
 ### New!
-Email Widgets and attributes can be added to an email sent from a personal inbox
+Email Widgets and attributes can be added to an email sent from a personal email account

 Email Widgets are a simple and powerful tool that make it easy to ask questions, collect information, start conversations and